Skip to content

 Bias vs. Weight

-• Weight decides the tilt of the line.
+• Weight decides the tilt or slop of the line.

 • Bias shifts the line up or down.